saloot/NeuralNetworkTomography/Codes Used in Papers/InverseNeural/README.md

 Let's start explaining each step in more details
 ### Step 1: **Generating Data**
 To generate data, we should use the file `Generate_Neural_Data.py` in the `Codes/` folder.
-The run the code, open up a Terminal (in Mac OS/Linux) or Command Prompt (in windows).
-Then, navigate to the `Codes/` folder and execute the following command
+The run the code

+1. Open up a Terminal (in Mac OS/Linux) or Command Prompt (in windows).
+2. Navigate to the `Codes/` folder and execute the following command

     $ python Generate_Neural_Data.py [options]